Our Team

 Executive Director

-EunSook has been with the National AAPI Power Fund since its establishment in 2020.
-Previously, she was the Senior Deputy for former U.S. Rep. Karen Bass and executive director of local and national organizations serving and advocating for Korean American and immigrant communities particularly in the areas of immigration reform, gender-based violence, and expanding democracy participation.
-She is formerly the founding president of the National Immigration Forum Action Fund and Member of the City of Los Angeles’s Board of Neighborhood Commission.
+EunSook Lee has led the Power Fund since its establishment.
+Previously, she was the Senior Deputy for former U.S. Rep. Karen Bass and executive director of local and national organizations serving and advocating for Korean American and immigrant communities particularly in the areas of immigration reform, gender-based violence, and expanding democratic participation.
+She is also the founding president of the National Immigration Forum Action Fund and former member of the City of LA’s Board of Neighborhood Commission and California Commission on Asian and Pacific Islander American Affairs.

-EunSook was born in HwaSun County, South Korea, and immigrated to Canada at a young age where, as a teenager, she co-founded Youth Against Apartheid (YAA) with other young activists and organized in solidarity with divestment and liberation movements in South Africa.
-She began her career in alternative community radio as the News Director and later Station Manager of CKLN radio.
-She moved to the United States from Canada in 1993 and became active in the movement for democracy, reunification, and peace in Korea as a member of Young Koreans United of USA.
-She has written about her experiences in grassroots organizing and policy advocacy in several published essays including a chapter titled “The Political Awakening of Korean Americans” in Koreans in a Windy City (2005), “Women Immigrants” in the Encyclopedia of Asian American Issues Today (2010), and a chapter co-written with Hahrie Han titled “Engaging Korean Americans in Civic Activism” in A Companion to Korean American Studies (2019).
-She has also published op-eds in outlets such as the New York Times, Ms. Magazine, and the Hill.
+EunSook was born in Korea and immigrated to Canada at a young age.
+She began her career in alternative community radio first as volunteer news programmer at CKUT radio before becoming the News Director and later Station Manager of CKLN radio.
+Writings of her experiences in grassroots organizing have been published in books such as “The Political Awakening of Korean Americans” in Koreans in a Windy City (2005), “Women Immigrants” in the Encyclopedia of Asian American Issues Today (2010), and a chapter co-written with Hahrie Han titled “Engaging Korean Americans in Civic Activism” in A Companion to Korean American Studies (2019) as well op-eds in outlets such as the New York Times, Ms. Magazine, and the Hill.

 JOTY SOHI